How do I get started and where do I find my online materials?

 How long does it take to get marked assignments back from my trainer?

-The assessments are marked and returned to you with written feedback and deemed either competent or not-yet competent within 72 hours of your submission.
+The assessments are marked and returned to you with written feedback and deemed either satisfactory or not-yet satisfactory within 72 hours of your submission.

 Are there any deadlines to submit my assignments?